wendbv/calver-tag-action/README.md

-# GitHub Tag using a calendar version
+# GitHub Tag using Calendar Versioning

-Create a tag using a calendar version, e.g. `v2021.1.0`.
+Create a tag using Calendar Versioning, e.g. `v2021.1.0`.

 ## Inputs